 Chiang Mai: Jimmy and Jeng Homestay.
 The room is very basic but it has all you need and the owners make this place unique.
 They made me want to come back 🙂 I’ve never been so warmly welcomed in any hostel in the world, the first thing we heard was “you can relax, you’re home now”.
 Agata and Krzysiek from Before We Get Old recommended this place to me and I’m super grateful they did 🙂

 Ayutthaya: Aiyara House.
 A pleasant hotel located close to Ayutthaya’s night market and a few famous temples.
-An amazing breakfast is included, you can also rent bikes there.
+An amazing breakfast is included, and you can also rent bikes there.

 Tours to remote places

-In Chiang Mai and Chiang Rai we took tours organized by local operators.
-These were – visiting an elephant sanctuary, trekking in a jungle, biking and kayaking trip, a trip to the highest peak in Thailand or to see a sunrise on a mountain on Thailand-Laos border.
-It consumed a big chunk of our budget but it as worth every penny!
+In Chiang Mai and Chiang Rai, we took tours organized by local operators.
+These were – visiting an elephant sanctuary, trekking in a jungle, biking and kayaking trip, a trip to the highest peak in Thailand or seeing a sunrise on a mountain on the Thailand-Laos border.
+It consumed a big chunk of our budget but remember this Thailand traveling tip – it is worth every penny!

 Food and drinks

-Well organized public transportation and tourist infrastructure
+Well-organized public transportation and tourist infrastructure

 There is a reason for Thailand being called an “easy” country to start travelling in South-East Asia.
-The chaos is manageable here, everything is usually well marked and even if it’s not – you can ask basic things in English.
+The chaos is manageable here, everything is usually well-marked and even if it’s not – you can ask basic things in English.

 Smiling, helpful people – and some number of cheaters

-In tourist places you need to watch out for “helpful” tuk-tuk drivers who offer you the best (four times too high) price, fake guides for whom you are just walking money or honest vendors who happen to make mistakes when giving you a change.
+In tourist places, you need to watch out for “helpful” tuk-tuk drivers who offer you the best (four times too high) price, fake guides for whom you are just walking a bunch of money or “honest” vendors who happen to make mistakes when giving you a change.
 It is a minority though.

-Tasty food even in the worst looking place
+Tasty food even in the worst-looking place

-I’ve not eaten a “bad” food here.
-You can rate Thai food from “good” till “outstanding, nothing below that 🙂 A lot of dishes are spicy but it seems to me Thai people know now what kind of spicy is acceptable for a tourist and we didn’t get anything above that.
+I’ve not eaten “bad” food there.
+You can rate Thai food from “good” to “outstanding”, and nothing below that 🙂 A lot of dishes are spicy but it seems to me Thai people know now what kind of spicy is acceptable for a tourist and we didn’t get anything above that.

 Long pants and covered shoulders despite the heat

-So when next time you look out of the window with hope and sigh, disappointed because it’s rainy and grey out there again – improve your mood by planning a trip to Thailand.
+So the next time you look out of the window with hope and sigh, disappointed because it’s rainy and grey out there again – improve your mood by planning a trip to Thailand.
 You can do it, trust me.
 And you will charge your batteries 🙂

-If you found this post useful please use the buttons below and share it on Facebook, Twitter or Google+!
+And if you found this post useful please use the buttons below and share it on Facebook, Twitter or Google+!
 Thanks! 🙂